 The condition itself may be treated with strong anti-inflammatory medicines in the early phases.
 These include steroids and other medicines such as methotrexate.

 As Parry-Romburg syndrome can affect various areas of the skull and face, treatment is best delivered at a specialist centre where a multidisciplinary team approach can be taken.
-The multidisciplinary team will usually comprise craniofacial (skull and face) surgeons, maxillofacial surgeons, ear, nose and throat (ENT) surgeons, ophthalmologists (eye specialists), plastic surgeons, dermatologists, dentists and orthodontists, with other specialists brought in as needed.
+The multidisciplinary team will usually comprise craniofacial (skull and fa Medical information (481) ce) surgeons, maxillofacial surgeons, ear, nose and throat (ENT) surgeons, ophthalmologists (eye specialists), plastic surgeons, dermatologists, dentists and orthodontists, with other specialists brought in as needed.

 Treatment to improve appearance is usually suggested when the condition is in its stable phase and growth has finished in adolescence.
 Reconstructive surgery to improve the appearance of the affected side may involve transfer of muscle and bone from elsewhere in the body.
 Sunken areas can be improved using liposuction and fat transfer.
 Dental surgery may be needed to remove any malformed teeth.
 Some children and families benefit from psychological input at various stages throughout childhood and adolescence.